COVID-19 Vaccine Information

 All federal employees and contractors are required to receive the COVID-19 vaccination based on guidance from the Safer Federal Workforce Task Force and President Biden's Executive Order 14042.
 UNCSA employees are state employees and UNCSA does not have any federal contractors, so this guidance does not affect our university at this time.
 However, the order does impact many of our fellow UNC and other higher education institutions across North Carolina and the country.

 No. Per UNC System guidance, UNCSA will not require a COVID-19 vaccination at this time.
 Any student, faculty or staff member can voluntarily report they are vaccinated.
 Students, faculty and staff without proof of vaccination will be required to get tested for COVID-19 weekly.
 Also, at this time, UNCSA is not requiring vaccines for students ages 5 and older in our Community Programs who are newly eligible for the Pfizer vaccine.

 Yes.
 According to the CDC, it’s important for everyone to continue using all the tools available to help stop this pandemic.

 The Pfizer vaccine is now approved for ages 5 and older.
 The Moderna and Johnson & Johnson vaccines are approved for ages 18 and older.
 Refer to the CDC guidelines for COVID-19 vaccine and boosters according to your age, health status and when you were vaccinated.

 There are no plans to offer on-campus vaccination events at this time.

-You can voluntarily report your vaccination status in order to have a representation of the vaccination status on campus.
+You can voluntarily report your vaccination and booster status in order to have a representation of the vaccination status on campus.